vzool/docs/api/reference.md

 GET /[project]/auth/sso/[provider]/callback
 ```

-Set this url as the callback for the Single Sign-On (SSO) OAuth service and it will return a "request token" that the client can use to request the access token.
+Set this URL as the callback for the Single Sign-On (SSO) OAuth service and it will return a "request token" that the client can use to request the access token.

 ### Get Access Token